Lieutenant Governor of Alberta: Role and presence

 The lieutenant governor is vested with a number of governmental duties and is also expected to undertake various ceremonial roles.
-The lieutenant governor, who is the Chancellor and a member of the Alberta Order of Excellence, will induct deserving individuals into the order.
+The lieutenant governor, who is the Chancellor and a member of the Alberta Order of Excellence, inducts deserving individuals into the order.
 Upon appointment, the lieutenant governor automatically becomes a Knight or Dame of Justice and the Vice-Prior in Alberta of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
 The viceroy further presents other provincial honours and decorations, as well as various awards that are named for and presented by the lieutenant governor; these are generally created in partnership with another government or charitable organization and linked specifically to their cause.
 These honours are presented at official ceremonies, which count amongst hundreds of other engagements the lieutenant governor partakes in each year, either as host or guest of honour; in 2006, the lieutenant governor undertook 328 engagements and 280 in 2007.